nikhilg-hub/streams/README.md

 # streams
-Like java stream API for processing of collection of elements with less code.
+Like Java, stream API for processing of collection of elements with less code.